 The ASLA Professional Awards honor the top public places, residential designs, campuses, parks, and urban planning projects from across the US and around the world, with particular focus on the environmental sensitivity and sustainability of the projects.
 Asphalt to Ecosystems has been awarded honors in the Communications category, which recognizes achievement in communicating landscape architecture works, technique, and theory.
 The ASLA 2012 Professional Awards Jury pronounced it “the most comprehensive and usable book.
 It’s got great ideas that people can actually translate into practice.”
 New Village Press would like to congratulate Sharon Danks on this prestigious acknowledgement of Asphalt to Ecosystems’ viability as a blueprint for a new paradigm of play and learning.

-The September issue of Landscape Architecture Magazine featuring the award winners will be available in stores as of September 14, and can also be found online.
+The September issue of Landscape Architecture Magazine featuring the award winners can be found online.
 ASLA’s press release and online coverage of the awards can be found here: http://www.asla.org/2012awards.

 Abel, D.C. and R.L.
 McConnell.
 2011.
 A visit to the True Cost Bistro.
 J. Mngmt.
 Contr.
 22: 481-485.
 Visit to the True Cost Bistro was written to provoke thought about the unappreciated nature of what economists call externalities.
 At its core, this theatrical vignette is about consumption and the decisions we make with little or no concern for their social and environmental impacts.
 Performances invariably lead to vibrant discussions about globalism, sustainability, invasive species, economics, poverty and privilege, and the role of government, to name a few.
 Although it is based on science,

 A Visit to the True Cost Bistro is more a creative endeavor than academic essay.